galaxyproject/training-material/topics/admin/tutorials/customization-manual/tutorial.md

 # Customizing the look of Galaxy

-Customizing your Galaxy instance makes it more recognizable at a glance, and can help communicate it's purpose to it's users.
+Customizing your Galaxy instance makes it more recognizable at a glance, and can help communicate its purpose to its users.
 This tutorial will teach you three basic customizations you can make to Galaxy:

   - Setting a brand text